chelsea3356/odin-recipes/README.md

 # odin-recipes
-This project is about creating a page for a cake recipe I will be creating an index.html page and adding links of recipes
+This simple project contains the ingedients, and steps on how to make a cake as well as bread.
+In this project i primaarly used html